 Location: 1 Camden Passage, Angel, London N1 8EA

-It is one of best flea markets in London, having started back in 1872 (don’t worry, that’s long gone) as a cattle market.
+It is one of the best flea markets in London, having started back in 1872 (don’t worry, that’s long gone) as a cattle market.

 I mean, where else can you grasp fresh fish and a pair of gorgeous vintage heels?
 It’s also probably one of the most unique.